-The Boy Scouts of America is proud to provide the Scouting experience to all youth who meet membership requirements.
+Scouting America is proud to provide the Scouting experience to all youth who meet membership requirements.
 Youth can join Cub Scouting or Scouts BSA and have the opportunity to grow and learn from Scouting.
 There are many opportunities for youth to benefit from the Scouting experience.
-In the changing world of COVID 19, the Great Alaska Council has expanded this program to all youth wither in the remotest village of Alaska or the Big city of Anchorage, you can participate as a Lone Scout for the reminder of 2020-2021 program year.
-After that program year is up we will re-visit world circumstances and either continue to offer lone scouts to all or restrict the program back to those youth with unique circumstances for areas of Alaska.
+In the changing world of today, the Great Alaska Council has expanded this program to all youth, whether in the remotest village of Alaska or the big city of Anchorage, you can participate as a Lone Scout for the program year.

 Certain circumstances make traditional Scouting an imperfect fit for certain youth.